East Bengal set to sign Eugeneson Lyngdoh and Milan Singh | Goal.com

 Milan Singh last plied his trade with NorthEast United FC in the ISL 2019-20 season where he made 13 appearances.
 The 28-year-old midfielder has previously played for Mumbai City FC, Kerala Blasters and Delhi Dynamos.

-The Kolkata-based outfit has already made a plethora of signings with Harmanpreet Singh, Ricky Shabong, Mohammed Irshad, Novin Gurung and Bikramjit Singh amongst the most prominent ones.
+The Kolkata-based outfit has already made a plethora of signings with Harmanpreet Singh, Ricky Shabong, Mohammed Irshad, Novin Gurung and Sehnaj Singh amongst the most prominent ones.